The best ways to book or use points for this flight

 Both feature First Class, with the former hosting 14 First Class Suites and the latter just over half of that at 8 Suites.

-As of October 2017, the following routes are serviced by the larger Airbus A380, with the Trans-Tasman routes in bold:
+As of January 2019, the following routes are serviced by the larger Airbus A380, with the Trans-Tasman route in bold:

 - Sydney – Christchurch